harrybaines/portfolio-website/_projects/2023-02-13-fpl-scout-scraper.md

 ---
 title: FPL Scout Scraper
-desc: Data scraping of the scout picks from the Fantasy Football Scout website
+desc: Data scraping of the scout picks from the Fantasy Scout website
 date: 2023-02-13
 layout: project-page
 tag: Data Scraping
 code_link: https://github.com/harrybaines/FPL-discord-bot
-weight: 5
+weight: 6
 ---

 As an avid Fantasy Premier League player since 2014, I'm always looking to optimise my team selection to achieve the greatest amount of points over the course of a season.